open-cogsci/osdoc/include/api/canvas.md

 ## function __canvas\.\_\_init\_\___\(experiment, auto\_prepare=True, \*\*style\_args\)

-Constructor to create a new CANVAS object.
+Constructor to create a new `canvas` object.
 You do not generally call this constructor directly, but use the `canvas()` function, which is described here: [/python/common/]().